vapoursynth/vapoursynth/doc/installation.rst

    * Python 3

-   * Cython installed in your Python 3 environment
+   * Cython 0.28 or later installed in your Python 3 environment

    * Sphinx for the documentation (optional)